 - 10 Oreo cookies, crushed

 - fresh mint/herbs or edible flowers, for garnish

 - Prepare cups by cutting off excess height to make a flower pot shape, if necessary.

-- In a medium bowl, beat cream cheese until smooth.
-Add powdered sugar, vanilla and whipped cream.
+- In a medium bowl, beat the cream cheese until fluffy and smooth.
+Add the powdered sugar, vanilla and whipped cream.